 Do you love sushi?
-Our family can’t get enough of it.
+Our family can’t get enough of gluten free sushi.
 We are fortunate enough to have a Japanese grocery store, Mitsuwa, a few minutes away so we can make our own sushi at home.

-But what do you do if you are gluten free and want to dine out for sushi?
 Sushi restaurants can be a mixed bag and often there is a language barrier when you try to explain the precautions you need to the sushi chef.
-Good sushi restaurants are usually busy, making it hard for them to take the necessary precautions to prevent cross contamination.
+Good sushi restaurants are usually busy, making it hard for them to take the necessary precautions to cross-contamination.

 Here are my Top 7 Tips to help you navigate your way to a safe sushi dining experience.